Adaptive in Angular Tab component

 Popup

-in which the Tab container holds the items that can be placed within the available space.
-The rest of the overflowing items for which there is no space to fit within the viewing area are moved to overflow popup container.
+where the Tab container displays items that fit within the available space.
+Overflowing items that cannot fit within the viewing area are moved to an overflow popup container.

 -

-The items placed in popup can be viewed by opening the popup with the help of drop-down icon given at the end of the Tab header.
+Items in the popup can be accessed by clicking the drop-down icon at the end of the Tab header.

 -

-If the popup height exceeds the height of the visible area, you can scroll through the popup items and select one.
+If the popup height exceeds the visible area height, users can scroll through the popup items to make selections.

 import { NgModule } from '@angular/core'